Gore Bay, Ontario

-Gore Bay became a town on April 7, 1890, on Manitoulin Island in Ontario, Canada.
-Located on Gore Bay, a bay of Lake Huron's North Channel, it is one of the two incorporated towns of Manitoulin District, of which it is the administrative and government seat.
+Gore Bay is a town on Manitoulin Island in Ontario, Canada.
+Located on the namesake Gore Bay, a bay of Lake Huron's North Channel, it is one of the two incorporated towns of Manitoulin District, of which it is the administrative and government seat.

+The town's name is believed to be referencing the gore-shaped harbour.
+Other theories for the namesake are probably for Francis Gore (1769–1852), Lieutenant-Governor of Upper Canada from 1806 to 1817, or after the steamer Gore (c.
+1839 and scrapped 1861), which ran between Sault Ste.
+Marie and Collingwood from 1860 to 1870.

+History

 After the Treaty of 1862, Manitoulin Island was open for white settlement.
 Small towns began to emerge from the wilderness, and hotels were developed to provide lodgings for prospective land purchasers.
 This led to the formation of the town Gore Bay.
-The town's name is believed to be referencing the gore-shaped harbour.
-Other theories for the namesake are probably for Sir Francis Gore (1769-1852), Lieutenant-Governor of Upper Canada from 1806-1817, or after the steamer Gore (c.
-1839 and scrapped 1861), which ran between Sault Ste.
-Marie and Collingwood from 1860 to 1870.
+It was incorporated as a town on 7 April 1890.

-Boats were regularly travelling from Sault Ste.
+Boats were regularly traveling from Sault Ste.
 Marie, Collingwood, and Owen Sound; establishing regular ports of call on Manitoulin Island, specifically Gore Bay, and prospering hotels due to increased traffic.
 The new hotel industry in Gore Bay welcomed commercial travellers, fishermen, doctors, lumbermen and tourists.

 Three hotels served Gore Bay for many years: